New Parish Council Chairman elected

-Ashford Borough Council launched a public consultation on the main changes to their draft Local Plan 2030 between 7 July and 31 August 2017.
+Ashford Borough Council held a public consultation on the main changes to their draft Local Plan 2030 between 7 July and 31 August 2017.
 This was accompanied by a series of public exhibitions.
 The revised Local Plan has no new development sites in our parish.
 However, the planned residential development at Eureka Park has been increased from 300 new homes to “in the region of 375 dwellings”.
-The Parish Council will be responding to the consultation.
+Read the Parish Council’s response to the consultation.

 Latest grants and charitable donations

 - A grant of £1,050 to Goat Lees Primary School to purchase benches and a story chair for their new outdoor reading area.

-The Parish Council has agreed a £100 donation on behalf of our parish to a charity supporting the survivors of the Grenfell Tower fire.
+- A £100 donation on behalf of our parish to the British Red Cross to support the survivors of the Grenfell Tower fire.

 £100 grants available to local groups

-The Parish Council has launched a community grants scheme for 2017-18.
+The Parish Council launched a new community grants scheme for 2017-18.
 We will make available 5 grants of £100 to community groups based in or with a connection to our parish for projects which will benefit our parish or its residents.
 To find out more, download an application pack and application form.